mirakelsvampen/eventplanner-bot/README.md

 *  Automatically clean up lobbies which are older than X days.
 *  Add leader promotion
 *  Add kick member support
+*  Maybe use it for some python/javascript fullstack projects since the database structure is noob friendly